RonenNess/Iguina/readme.md

 If true (default) will render the UI cursor.
 Does not affect the default operation system cursor, its up to you to hide / show it.

+### `MessageBoxes`

+A utility to generate message boxes.
+This is just an instance of the `MessageBoxUtils` utility for this system.

 # Iguina UI Entities

 Now its time to add UI Entities and actually start building your UI!